HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 }
 ```

 If you want to register for origins other than your web app's origin, you need to <a hreflang="en" href="https://web.dev/pwa-url-handler/#the-web-app-origin-association-file">verify your ownership of them</a>.
-The capability is at a relatively early stage: It's only supported on Chrome and Edge on the desktop.
+The capability is at a relatively early stage: it's only supported on Chrome and Edge on the desktop.
 URL Handling is currently available as an Origin Trial.
 This means that the capability is not generally available yet.
 Instead, developers need to register for an Origin Trial token first and deliver this token along with their website to use this capability.
 You can find more information in the <a hreflang="en" href="https://github.com/GoogleChrome/OriginTrials/blob/gh-pages/developer-guide.md">Origin Trials Guide for Web Developers</a>.

 {{ figure_markup(
 caption="Desktop websites use URL Handling",